lain561/JSProjects/README.md

-Projects I have created for learning Javascript.
+Projects that I have created for learning Javascript.